-Our local thrift stores such as Savers (donations for the Disabled American Veterans) and Unique (donations for Big Brothers Big Sisters Organization) will take useable household goods such as clothing, shoes, accessories, small appliances, bed and bath items, media (books, DVDs, CDs, software, video games), furniture, housewares, sporting goods, games, and toys.
+Local thrift stores such as Savers (donations for the Disabled American Veterans) will take useable household goods such as clothing, shoes, accessories, small appliances, bed and bath items, media (books, DVDs, CDs, software, video games), furniture, housewares, sporting goods, games, and toys.
 There are also several clothing drop-boxes in town and they will also take unusable clothing and linens for recycling.

 The local food shelf, Southern Anoka Community Assistance (SACA), has a small thrift store as well and accepts donations of small household items and clothing.
 Of course, donations of canned and boxed food are always accepted within expiration dates.